What is the ‘ssl certificate problem unable to get local issuer certificate’ error

 Alternatively, it can be due to incorrect configuration for Git on your system or when using git inside Visual Studio Code (VS Code) terminal.

-error is caused by the misconfiguration of the SSL certificate on your local machine.
+The unable to get local issuer certificate error is caused by the misconfiguration of the SSL certificate on your local machine.
 When pushing, pulling, or cloning, Git cannot verify your SSL certification, which leads to the error.

-occurs in VS Code, it is often because Visual Studio cannot locate the SSL certificate.
+When the unable to get local issuer certificate error occurs in VS Code, it is often because Visual Studio cannot locate the SSL certificate.
 This may be due to the path being misconfigured on the local machine.

-When ssl certificate problem unable to get local issuer certificate
+unable to get local issuer certificate error

 Disabling SSL certificate validation is not recommended for security purposes.
-However, it is an option for fixing the ssl certificate problem unable to get local issuer certificate
+However, it is a possible workaround for fixing the ssl certificate problem unable to get local issuer certificate error.
+Make sure to enable SLL as soon as possible.

 You can disable SSL certificate validation locally in Git using the following command: